codacy/docs/docs/getting-started/supported-languages-and-tools.md

 # Supported languages and tools

-For each supported programming language, Codacy generally provides Static Analysis, Code Duplication, Code Complexity, and Test Coverage.
+For each supported programming language, Codacy generally provides:

+-   Static Analysis
+-   Code Duplication
+-   Code Complexity
+-   Test Coverage

-The table below lists all programming languages that Codacy currently supports and the corresponding tools that Codacy uses to analyze your source code.
-Codacy also uses [cloc](https://github.com/kentcdodds/cloc) to calculate the source lines of code for all supported languages, and supports multiple [test coverage report formats](../coverage-reporter/adding-coverage-to-your-repository.md).
+The table below lists all programming languages that Codacy supports and the corresponding tools that Codacy uses to analyze your source code.
+Besides this, Codacy uses [cloc](https://github.com/kentcdodds/cloc) to calculate the source lines of code for all supported languages, and supports multiple [test coverage report formats](../coverage-reporter/adding-coverage-to-your-repository.md).

 <!--NOTE
     When adding a new tool, also update: